ELS-RD/transformer-deploy/README.md

 [[-3.4589844  3.3027344]]
 ```

+There is also a more serious performance analysis tool called perf_analyzer (it will take care to check that measures are stable, etc.).
 [documentation](https://github.com/triton-inference-server/server/blob/main/docs/perf_analyzer.md)
-To run on Ubuntu >= 20.04 (the tool won't work on Ubuntu 18.04 used for the AWS official Ubuntu deep learning image):
+The tool need to be run on Ubuntu >= 20.04 (and won't work on Ubuntu 18.04 used for the AWS official Ubuntu deep learning image):
+It also make measures on torchserve and tensorflow.

 ```shell
 # perf_analyzer needs this dependency